namdabest253/rabble/RESUBMISSION.md

+Homework 6 Resubmission Changes:
+HW4 Comments Addressed:

+Grading comment:
+Submitting POST request in API.md fails or does not create a post.

+Edited the json for the POST request in the API.md file

+Grading comment:
+Submitting PATCH request in API.md fails or does not update the post.

+Edited the json for the PATCH request in the API.md file

+Grading comment:
+Could not log in as alex (with password test)
+I was also unable to login as alex to test your extended functionality.

+This was changed in homework 5, where I remade a lot of the models to use through tables and also added password hashing to users when they were made in the Django admin panel.

+I was unable to navigate to your api endpoints due to a misconfiguration in how you set up your urls.
+The main problem is that you included capital letters (subRabble) in your url, which isn't always supported by browsers.

+In api/urls.py I changed the urls to use subrabble instead of subRabble.

+Homework 5 Resubmission Changes:
 HW 2 Comments Addressed:

 I was unable to run your code since you haven't added pillow to the requirements.txt file.
 This is a dependency required by the ImageField attribute in your user.